WuerthPhoenix/tornado/src/collector/jmespath/doc/README.md

 # JMESPath Collector

-A collector that receives an input in JSON format and allows the creation of Events using the [JMESPath JSON query language](http://jmespath.org/).
+A Collector that receives an input in JSON format and allows the creation of Events using the [JMESPath JSON query language](http://jmespath.org/).

 ## Configuration
-The collector configuration is composed of:
+The Collector configuration is composed of:
-- __event_type__: It identifies the event type; it can be a String or a JMESPath expression (see below).
+- __event_type__: It identifies the type of Event, and can be a String or a JMESPath expression (see below).
 - __payload__: A Map<String, ValueProcessor> with event-specific data.

 where the payload __ValueProcessor__ can be: